-Dr. Rhee is an Assistant Professor of Population Medicine at Harvard Medical School / Harvard Pilgrim Health Care Institute and an intensivist, infectious disease physician, and Assistant Hospital Epidemiologist at Brigham and Women’s Hospital.
+Dr. Rhee is an Assistant Professor of Population Medicine at Harvard Medical School / Harvard Pilgrim Health Care Institute and an infectious disease physician, intensivist, and Associate Hospital Epidemiologist at Brigham and Women’s Hospital.
 He graduated summa cum laude from Georgetown University School of Medicine and completed his internal medicine residency, chief residency, and critical care fellowship at Stanford University Hospital prior to his infectious disease fellowship in the combined Massachusetts General Hospital / Brigham and Women’s Hospital program and MPH degree at Harvard School of Public Health.

 Phone: (617) 867-4210